 Penalty: $5 000.

-(7) In this section “offer in writing” includes a document that, if signed by or on behalf of the credit provider and the debtor, would be a credit sale contract or a loan contract.
+(7) In this section offer in writing includes a document that, if signed by or on behalf of the credit provider and the debtor, would be a credit sale contract or a loan contract.

 33. Copy of accepted offer to be given